pg-support/supt-km/docs/2. Troubleshooting/Product/Hardware/Spark LIVE & Battery/Connection & Power/MIDI Mapping Issue.md

 The current MIDI mapping on the manual is incorrect.

+Product team will provide the latest version of manual as soon as possible.

 Correct MIDI mapping:

 CC7 0 - 63 = Tuner Off, CC 64 - 127 = Tuner On